-Holwell Shuster & Goldberg and ACLU File Discrimination Charges Against Frontier Airlines on Behalf of Female Flight Attendants
+Holwell Shuster & Goldberg, ACLU, and Towards Justice Litigating Discrimination Case Against Frontier Airlines on Behalf of Female Pilots and Flight Attendants

 In July 2021, a federal court denied Frontier Airlines’ request to dismiss a lawsuit filed by four flight attendants who allege the company discriminates against pregnant and breastfeeding employees.
 The court’s ruling allows the class action lawsuit, which is a companion to a related case filed by four Frontier pilots, to move forward.
 The lawsuits are the first of their kind to be filed against the airline industry.